astro-claire/process-fof/docs/index.rst

 Overview:
 ---------
 process-fof is a set of python scripts to post-process AREPO FOF runs.
+Original paper: `Williams et al (2025)`.
-Instructions for getting started are currently a template--do not actually use them!
+Public version is still somewhat in development.
+Reach out to Claire (clairewilliams@astro.ucla.edu) for help.

 Getting Started
 ===============